Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ## Proxy WebSocket traffic

 {{site.base_gateway}} supports WebSocket traffic thanks to the underlying Nginx implementation.
-When you wish to establish a WebSocket connection between a client and your upstream services *through* {{site.base_gateway}}, you must establish a WebSocket handshake.
+When you want to establish a WebSocket connection between a client and your upstream services *through* {{site.base_gateway}}, you must establish a WebSocket handshake.
 This is done via the HTTP Upgrade mechanism.
 This is what your client request made to {{site.base_gateway}} would look like: